rsrasmu2/EdutainmentGame/README.md

 ----Overworld:
 - move dialogue boxes to bottom?
-- block player from walking on the front wall
 - change battlemate to classmate after the fight ("aw, I lost")
-- fix math difficulty - Nancy
 - stop sprite repeats
 - You win!
 Screen once you get your grade to 100% after professor fight
 - Optional: Fix character animation clipping